steven-mathew/articulat3-mirror/README.md

 ### Creating a New 3D Graphic

 If you are looking to create a new 3D object to use in your product, follow these steps:
-1. Go to our web application using this [link](https://articulat3.fly.dev).
+1. Go to our web application using this [link](https://www.159.203.51.70.sslip.io).
+Please note that the certificate is invalid so you will have to click through the advanced section and proceed.
+We used our limit of 5 (per week) issuance LetsEncrypt certificate requests while testing.
 2. You’ll be welcomed to our Create page.
 Here, you may enter a description of the 3D graphic you desire in the input bar.
 For example, if you need a 3D graphic of a hamburger, you may type in “A juicy hamburger” in the input bar.

 <img width="1436" alt="Screenshot 2023-11-19 at 5 41 34 PM" src="https://github.com/csc301-2023-fall/project-44-toronto-intelligence-m/assets/60327675/033841a5-1385-4fff-a65d-cde683a0c8bd">